 How to add an electronic signature to Word documents

-Most people will want to add electronic signatures (as opposed to digital signatures) to their documents.
-Fortunately, Microsoft Word makes this easy to do.
+Most people still want to add electronic signatures (as opposed to digital signatures) to their documents because of its security and accessibility.
 Once you’re set up, it only takes a few clicks.

-Follow the steps below to add an electronic signature to your Microsoft Word documents:
+Follow the steps below to create a signature image and add an electronic signature to your Microsoft Word documents:

-- Whenever you want to add an electronic signature to a document, select Insert and Pictures and locate the edited image file, drag-and-drop it to the appropriate place in the document.
+6. Whenever you want to add an electronic signature, select Insert and Pictures and locate the edited image file, and then drag-and-drop it to the appropriate place in the document.

 How to add a signature line to a Word document